 Automake works by reading a Makefile.am and generating a Makefile.in.
-Certain variables and targets defined in the Makefile.am instruct Automake to generate more specialized code; for instance, a 'bin\PROGRAMS' variable definition will cause targets for compiling and linking programs to be generated.
+Certain variables and rules defined in the Makefile.am instruct Automake to generate more specialized code; for instance, a 'bin\PROGRAMS' variable definition will cause rules for compiling and linking programs to be generated.

-The variable definitions and targets in the Makefile.am are copied verbatim into the generated file.
+The variable definitions and rules in the Makefile.am are copied verbatim into the generated file.
 This allows you to add arbitrary code into the generated Makefile.in.
-For instance the Automake distribution includes a non-standard cvs-dist target, which the Automake maintainer uses to make distributions from his source control system.
+For instance the Automake distribution includes a non-standard rule for the cvs-dist target, which the Automake maintainer uses to make distributions from his source control system.